 At the end of each round, the scores are tallied to determine the placements of each participant within the Hub.
 The top 3 participants advance to the next round of the competition.
 The process repeats itself, until the top 3 winners within the United States and participating countries are determined.

-At the end of each round, the top 3 participants are announced.
+The top 3 participants are announced, upon the completion of each round.
 The initial results are announcement by video available on Sjporr’s YouTube® channel.
-After the video is posted on video, they will posted online the following day on the SjporrChallenge.org website and the Sjporr Challenge Facebook page.
+After the video is posted on YouTube, the results will be posted online the following day on the SjporrChallenge.org website and the Sjporr Challenge Facebook page.

 All Participants will receive copies of the Scoring Worksheets for their beer from the other participants within several weeks after each round is completed and announced.
 The completed scoring forms will be provided by email.